gameFace22/Programs-and-Scripts./README.md

 I had to solve some problems given by my Cryptography sir which included finding GCD of two numbers using EEA.
 I was so lazy to table it out and find every value. :P

-7. Apachecron

-This checks if the apache server is running and if not it starts the server.
-(Thanks to Niranjan for asking me to this :P)